 So yeah, this was a bit of a culture shock.

 The copy/paste thing.
 Ugh.
 Still a problem.
-Still won’t highlight exactly what I want to highlight.
-Apparently, it’s a “feature”, but to me it’s like telling my kids to go to the cereal isle and pick out one box each — and they return with armloads of cereal boxes.
+I still can’t highlight exactly what I want to highlight.
+It grabs the surrounding spaces too.
+Apparently, it’s a “feature”, but to me it’s really annoying

 Whatever text I select in typical Windows applications, it rounds up to whole words plus any surrounding spaces.
 It’s truly awful.